 When it comes to self-therapy, there are a few aspects that you can consider if you feel like you could use this.
 The truth is, it all depends on you.
 For some people, they may be able to work out the details on their own, and may use self-therapy as a way to help supplement their current therapy if they're having a rough day.
 Other cases may need more personal therapy, which isn't a bad thing.
 But, if you're going to use self-therapy, there are a few aspects that you should consider:

-- The scope of the problem: this is what you want to work on.
-Is it a major problem, or a small problem.
+- The scope of the problem: what you want to work on.
+Is it a major problem, or a small problem?
 You should think about what you want to achieve, and if you can do it with self-therapy.

 Get The Help You Need!

 If you feel like you can't figure out the problem on your own, or you feel like self-therapy isn't for you, then don't despair.
-It is limited, and while it can help with mild issues, sometimes having that second person there makes it easier.
-If you feel like you need the help, there are therapists in the area that can help you with this, and you can get the help that you need.
-You can truly benefit from this type of help, but sometimes having that extra addition of another person can change the nature of it, and ultimately it can help you become a better, more reliable person now, and in the future as well.
+Self help can assist with mild issues, but sometimes having that second person there makes it easier.
+If you feel like you need the help, there are therapists available.